Glassell Park, Los Angeles

-Glassell Park is a neighborhood of Northeast Los Angeles, California, in the San Rafael Hills.
+Glassell Park is a neighborhood of Northeast Los Angeles, California, United States, in the Repetto Hills.

 Population

 The 2000 U.S. Census counted 23,469 residents in the 2.75-square-mile Glassell Park neighborhood—or 8,524 people per square mile, an average population density for the city.
 In 2021, the city estimated that the population was 22,911.
 The median age for residents was 30, about average for the city and county.

 The neighborhood was considered "moderately diverse" ethnically, with a high percentage of Asians and Latinos.
 As of the early 2000s, the breakdown was 66.1% Latino; 13.7% white; 17.4% Asian; 1.4% black; and 1.4% other.
 Based on 2021 US Census estimates, the neighborhood was 52.7% Latino; 24.3% white; 17.8% Asian; and 1.9% black.
 Mexico (49.3%) and the Philippines (16.2%) were the most common places of birth for the 51.5% of residents who were born abroad, a relatively high percentage compared to the city as a whole.

 Like its ethnic composition, Glassell Park is inhabited by a wide variety of socioeconomic groups and is experiencing significant demographic change and economic development.
 The median yearly household income in 2008 dollars was $50,098, an average figure for Los Angeles.
 The percentage of households that earned $20,000 to $40,000 yearly was high for Los Angeles County.
 The average household size of 3.3 people was high for Los Angeles.
 Renters occupied 56.2% of the housing stock and house- or apartment owners held 43.8%.